douglasJovenil/douglasJovenil/README.md

 - 🔭 Participating in [Next Level Week][nlw]
 - 🌱 Participating in [<MARATONA/> behind the code 2020][btc]
 - 👯 I’m currently learning ReactJS and Flutter

-# Professional projects in progress
-- 🥅 Developing an app fot the control of a luminaire
-- ⚡ Developing an dashboard to supervise metrics of a tank

 #